 Home Remedies For Body Odor In Children

 Some home remedies have been in use for mild and normal body odor.
 However, it should be noted that there is little scientific evidence to back the effectiveness of these home remedies.
-Also, it is advised to talk to your doctor before using them on your children.
+Also, it is advised to talk to your doctor before using them on your children, especially if your child has sensitive skin or existing health conditions.

 It should also be remembered that these remedies might only help in managing body odor and do not treat the underlying condition that is causing the odor.